jojozhuang/jojozhuang.github.io/_portfolio/web-server-java.md

 > A web server built with sockets in Java, capable of handling general HTTP requests.

-This web server is able to respond properly to HTTP requests from client(web browser) and it can handle requests simultaneously.
-Java sockets are used to to accept string-format requests and return string-format responses.
-So, this Http Sever is implemented at very low layer.
-It processes stand HTTP requests and responses all by hand.
+This web server is able to handle HTTP requests from client(web browser) simultaneously.
+Java sockets are used to accept string-format requests, process them and return string-format responses.
+So, this web server processes standard HTTP requests and responses at socket level.

 ## 1. Web Server
 ### 1.1 Homepage